Edit this wiki page Follow

 Localization

-Vagrant Story's Japanese-to-English localization is still hailed as one of the best examples in the industry.
-Headed by Alexander O. Smith, who would go on to localize Final Fantasy XII, Vagrant Story's text is flavored with Middle-English words and other terminology at a time before this type of effort was common in Japanese releases to other markets.
-This is in stark contrast to its Ivalice Alliance cousin Final Fantasy Tactics which, though released only three years prior to Vagrant Story, contains more of a direct translation with numerous grammatical errors along with many inconsistencies in its plot.
+Vagrant Story's Japanese-to-English localization was praised by critics.
+Headed by Alexander O. Smith, who would go on to localize Final Fantasy XII, the translation is flavored with Middle-English words and other stylistic details at a time before this type of effort was common in Japanese releases to other markets.
+This is in contrast to its Ivalice Alliance cousin Final Fantasy Tactics which, though released only three years prior to Vagrant Story, contains more of a direct translation with numerous grammatical errors.

 Soundtrack